Obstructive Sleep Apnea In Children

 during the day.
 Or be quite moody or show

-As soon as you have any hint that your child may suffer from sleep
+As soon as you have any hint that your child may suffer from a form of

-apnea, talk to your doctor of paediatrician for a check-up.
+apnea, see your doctor of paediatrician for a check-up.

 The best